 Humber River Watershed Plan

-We are looking for your input on the management framework for the watershed plan, including the objectives, indicators, and priority actions needed to address the key watershed issues.
+Thank you to everyone who completed our Spring 2025 engagement survey!
+Your input will help inform the development of the management framework for the watershed plan, including the priority actions needed to address the key watershed issues.

 Next Steps (2025-2026)

-As part of the final stage of the watershed planning process (Stage 4: Implementation Planning), we will develop a realistic management framework for the watershed plan.
-This will include identifying the priority actions needed to protect, enhance, and restore watershed health.
+We will be collaborating with Mississaugas of the Credit First Nation and our partner municipalities to develop a realistic management framework for the watershed plan, including priority actions to protect, enhance, and restore watershed health.

-The management framework will be informed by the watershed characterization and scenario analysis results, as well as engagement input.
-We will also develop, and seek input on, the draft watershed plan.
+The management framework will be informed by the watershed characterization and scenario analysis results, and by engagement input.

 Toronto and Region Conservation Authority (TRCA) is working on a new watershed plan for the Humber River in collaboration with Mississaugas of the Credit First Nation and our partner municipalities.